matthew-bicycle/actions-junk/README.md

-# Test for GitHub Actions
+# Simpler layout for GitHub Actions

+Enjoy, with my regards.